Skip to main content

 In New York City

-According to the American Diabetes Association, over 16 million people (greater than 6% percent of the United States population) have diabetes.
-Nervous system damage (also called neuropathy) affects about 60 to 70 percent of people with diabetes and is a major complication that may cause diabetics to lose feeling in their feet or hands.
+According to the American Diabetes Association, over 37.3 million people (11.3% of the United States population) have diabetes.
+Nervous system damage (also called neuropathy) affects about 60 to 70 percent of people with diabetes, causing people with diabetes to lose feeling in their feet or hands.

 Foot problems are a huge risk for diabetics.
-Diabetics must constantly monitor their feet for changes that they no longer can feel or they face severe consequences including amputation.
+Diabetics must constantly monitor their feet for changes.
+If these are ignored, they face severe consequences, including amputation.

 • Try to keep your feet warm.